open/close all folders

 - Top Cat is yellow with a white muzzle and Benny the Ball is blue with a peach colored facial "mask", but most cats in Top Cat have unpatterned (that is, not tabby), base color (except black) fur with peach colored muzzles and nearly all of them have black noses.

 - Squirrels in Animaniacs are usually base colored (except black) with white or lighter colored white cheeks and muzzle, front sides of their necks, chest, belly, and undersides of their tails.
 Some of them have white or lighter colored areas around their eyes as well.

 - Most mice in Pinky and the Brain are all-white furred with red noses and pink feet and tails.

 - Salty and all the other seals in the Classic Disney Shorts are all-black with a flesh colored facial "mask" marking (like Mickey Mouse).

 - Platypodes in Phineas and Ferb are generally all teal-furred with orange bills, feet, and tail, not just Perry.

-- Oddly enough though ponies in My Little Pony: Friendship Is Magic are Amazing Technicolor Wildlife, the two donkeys (and one mule) we see are both brown with black manes and lack cutie marks.
+- The ponies (earth pony, unicorn, and pegesi) in My Little Pony: Friendship Is Magic are Amazing Technicolor Wildlife with any one color for the base color, any (usually) one color for the mane and tail, and cutie marks that they earn.
+Oddly enough, the two donkeys (and one mule) we see are both brown with black manes and lack cutie marks.

 - The horses in Lucky Luke series are of a wider variety than usual, and almost all colourations seen correspond to real colours.
 Jolly Jumper (white with yellow legs and mane) would be perlino, and the occasional black, white-maned individuals silver dapple blacks for instance.